-You can have a curtain match the wallpaper too, as has been achieved here, with curtains dip-dyed at the same height as the strip of colour on the walls.
+You can have living room curtain ideas that match the wallpaper too, as has been achieved here, with curtains dip-dyed at the same height as the strip of color on the walls.

-A pelmet is a decorative, often upholstered board fixed above a widow to cover up the curtain rod or fixtures.
+A pelmet is a decorative, often upholstered board fixed above a window to cover up the curtain rod or fixtures.
 It frames and adds structure and contrast to these blush pink drapes used in this stylish grey living room.

 Turner Pocock, the design duo known for turning traditional treatments on their head, are big fans of using them in their designs.
 ‘When using pelmets we still try to keep an air of modernity about them, we use simple shapes with light-hearted interesting trims’, explains Emma Pocock.

 Here a statement fabric was used to inject pattern and color, and to balance the blue and yellow tones used in this otherwise quite neutral living room.

 Roman blinds are the perfect alternative to living room curtains if you are working with recessed windows where there's no space for curtains to bunch up on either side of the window pane.
 Roman blinds can create a very streamlined look and work perfectly in a small living room if you want to avoid anything heavy around the windows to allow as much light to stream in as possible.

-Create a super cosy look by doubling up on your window treatments; A fabric Roman blind for privacy in the evenings, with full-length curtains either side to frame the window.
+Create a super cozy look by doubling up on your living room window treatments.
+A fabric Roman blind for privacy in the evenings, with full-length curtains either side to frame the window.
 Crowning it with a pelmet at the top will create a neat and tidy finish.

 Interior designer Gillian Segal agrees: ‘I'm a huge fan of layering window covering types – for example having a window with a fabric roman (perhaps in a pattern) and solid drapery panels flanking it.’